-Tripett Dog Food earns the Advisor’s highest rating of 5 stars.
+Tripett Dog Food receives the Advisor’s top rating of 5 stars.

 - Tripett Original Green Beef Tripe

 - Tripett Green Beef Tripe, Duck and Salmon

 Tripett New Zealand Green Lamb Tripe was selected to represent the other products in the line for this review.

 Ingredients: New Zealand lamb tripe, water, garlic, carrageenan gum